 Mastering Quantitative Chemistry for GCSE

-One of the fundamental principles of chemistry is the conservation of mass, which states that mass cannot be created or destroyed in a chemical reaction.
-This means that the total mass of reactants must equal the total mass of products.
-Balanced chemical equations represent this principle, ensuring that the number of atoms of each element is equal on both sides of the equation.
+One of the fundamental principles of quantitative chemistry is the conservation of mass, which states that in a chemical reaction, the total mass of the reactants is equal to the total mass of the products.
+This principle is represented through balanced chemical equations, where the number of atoms of each element is the same on both sides of the equation.

 Solution: